eastmoon/business-intelligence-service-architecture/doc/data-processing-concept-a-survey.md

 However, we stress it again; the best framework is the one appropriate for the task at hand.

+## 數據倉儲 ( Data Storage )

+### Data Lake architecture

+#### What is a Data Lake?

+A data lake is a repository that stores all of your organization's data — both structured and unstructured.

+#### Data Lake Benefits

+Because the large volumes of data in a data lake are not structured before being stored, skilled data scientists or end-to-end self-service-bi tools can gain access to a broader range of data far faster than in a data warehouse.

++ Massive volumes of structured and unstructured data like ERP transactions and call logs can be stored cost effectively.
++ Data is available for use far faster by keeping it in a raw state.
++ A broader range of data can be analyzed in new ways to gain unexpected and previously unavailable insights.

+#### What is a Data Warehouse?

+Similar to a data lake, a data warehouse is a repository for business data.

+However, unlike a data lake, only highly structured and unified data lives in a data warehouse to support specific business intelligence and analytics needs.

+#### Data Warehouse Benefits

+A data warehouse offers enormous benefits to organizations, especially as it relates to BI and analytics.
+After the initial work of cleansing and processing, data stored in a warehouse serves as a consistent "single source of truth" which is invaluable to business data analysis, collaboration, and better insights.
+Three major advantages of a data warehouse include:

++ Little or no data prep needed, making it far easier for analysts and business users to access and analyze this data.
++ Accurate, complete data is available more quickly, so businesses can turn information into insight faster.
++ Unified, harmonized data offers a single source of truth, building trust in data insights and decision-making across business lines.

+#### What is a Data Lake Architecture?

+Think of it as a massive storage pool for data in its natural, raw state (like a lake).
+A data lake architecture can handle the huge volumes of data that most organizations produce without the need to structure it first.
+Data stored in a data lake can be used to build data pipelines to make it available for data analytics tools to find insights that inform key business decisions.

 ## 文獻

 + [The Big Data Framework](https://www.bigdataframework.org/an-overview-of-the-big-data-framework/)